iw-dbti-2016/columbo-backend/README.md

 # Functionalities

-Updated on: 20/08/2019
+Updated on: 21/08/2019

 The core functionality will be written first.
-This includes the authentication (which is included in Laravel + laravel passport/a JWT package), the trips, reports, sections and locations.
+This includes the authentication (which is included in Laravel + JWT-auth), the trips, reports, sections, locations and actions.

 Following functionalities are currently planned to be added in the future, they will be added after the full implementation of the core functionalities.
 The database migrations for these items are already available in the database-folder, they have been added in the initial design in order to allow for an overview of the full application (listed in random order):

 * Payments
 * Planning
 * Documents
-* Actions
 * Links
 * Roles & Permissions
 * Friends